-A. DESCRIPTION OF SOURCE
+A. PROCESS DESCRIPTION

-The source is located in the BMI industrial park near Henderson, Nevada.
+The source is located in the BMI industrial park in Henderson, Nevada.
 The source manufactures inorganic chemicals.
-The source identified themselves as a major source for single Hazardous Air Pollutants (HAP) (as Manganese Compounds) and Total HAP based on the significant Authority to Construct application submitted on November 23, 2022.
+The source identified themselves as a major source for single Hazardous Air Pollutants (HAP) (as Manganese Compounds) in 2014.
+The source became major for Total HAP based on the revision application submitted on November 13, 2023, and was addressed in the renewal application submitted on April 2, 2024.
 The source is a synthetic minor of PM10 and a true minor for PM{2.5}, NO_x, CO, SO2, and VOC.
 The source emits greenhouse gases (GHG) and it is not a major source for GHG emissions.